coderjoe/coderjoe.github.com/_posts/2007-05-14-renderman.markdown

 ---
 layout: post
 title: Renderman
 wordpress_id: 60
 wordpress_url: /archive/2007/05/14/renderman/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
-- school
-- computer-graphics-2
+- college
 ---

 As part of our course work in CG2, we were asked to do some work with Pixar's Renderman software.
 We were given a set of basic shaders and were asked to modify them.

 Here are the results:

 [![The new shaders - Deeper yellow bricks, and superbright specular](/images/posts/2007/05/newshaders.thumbnail.png)](/images/posts/2007/05/newshaders.png "The new shaders - Deeper yellow bricks, and superbright specular")

 As the second part of the assignment we were asked to use three different shaders we found online in our scene.

 Here is our exploration into the unknown: